 In today's edition, industrials editor and analyst Brendan Byrnes analyzes news events from around the sector and offers his insights on how these events affect the investing thesis of the stocks.
 Today's topics include:

 Heavy insider buying at United Continental,

 GM nearing a deal to decrease worker hours at two German plants,

 the end of strikes at Caterpillar's Joilet plant,

 the end of government subsidies for new cars in Japan.

 Check out the video below for more on all these important events.

 One company that stands out in the industrials sector is Ford.
 It's making good vehicles, it's consistently profitable, recently reinstated its dividend, and has done a remarkable job paying down its debt.
 But Ford's stock price has significantly underperformed the market this year.
 Does this create an incredible buying opportunity, or are there hidden risks that investors need to know about?
-To answer that, one of our top equity analysts has compiled a premium research report with in-depth analysis on right now, and why.
-Simply to get instant access to this premium report.
+To answer that, one of our top equity analysts has compiled a premium research report with in-depth analysis on whether Ford is a buy right now, and why.
+Simply click here to get instant access to this premium report.

 The article Industrials Roundup: Ford, GM, Caterpillar, United, and Dryships originally appeared on Fool.com.

 Austin Smith owns shares of Ford.
 Brendan Byrnes owns shares of Ford, Caterpillar, and General Motors.
 The Motley Fool owns shares of Ford.
 Motley Fool newsletter services recommend Ford and General Motors.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.